-The overall message I wanted to communicate in my infographic was that routine imaging tests for low back pain are not always the best first choice for treatment or diagnosing options.
-Radiation from CT scans can easily cause certain extends of harm or manipulation to fragile spines.
-I chose this topic because it's the 5th most common reason that people go to the hospital within the United States, therefore it is important that patients become educated before coming to treatment options.
-Providing educational information to the patient and even to clinicians, enforces a healthier, more cost effective, quicker, and rational diagnosing and treatment processes.
+The messages I wanted to communicate was that routine imaging tests for low back pain are not always the best first choice for treatment or diagnosing.
+Radiation from CT scans can cause serious harm or manipulation to fragile spines.
+As the 5th most common reason people go to the hospital within the United States, I believe it was important that patients become educated before immediately arriving at certain treatment options.
+Providing educational information to the patient and even to clinicians enforces a healthier, more cost effective, faster, and rational diagnosing and treatment process.

-Beginning my research, I first identified who my audiences were.
-My primary, secondary, and tertiary audiences are patients who experience low back pain, healthcare clinicians, and others who examine the infographic with minor relevance or mild interest in the topic, respectively.
+My primary, secondary, and tertiary audiences are patients who experience low back pain, healthcare clinicians, and others who examine the infographic with minor relevance to the topic, respectively.

-The infographic is based on my gathered research from scholarly literature, as well as guidance from Dr. VandenBerg and my information design professors.
+My infographic is based on gathered research from scholarly literature, as well as guidance from Dr. VandenBerg.

-Patient safety is incorporated into the information and data through stating the different types of treatments and alternatives to lumbar back imaging.
-Educational and relevant information is taken into account in order for patients to understand the circumstances and realities of lumbar back imaging.
+Patient safety is incorporated into the data in the different types of treatments and alternatives to lumbar back imaging.
+Educational information is taken into account in order for patients to understand the circumstances and realities of lumbar back imaging.
 Quality improvement is important because it establishes a genuine and logical process for improvement and is demonstrated through the main flow chart.
-There is resource stewardship in the accuracy of data, as well as the variety of informational content for the patients to consume.
-My infographic can lead educational change through the awareness of treating lower back pain, and more importantly the understanding of unnecessary lumbar imaging and how that is not always the best first option for treatment.
+Resource stewardship lies within the accuracy of data as well as the variety of information for patients to understand.